jum/htempl/README.md

 There are a few special functions in the FuncMap of the template that can be used:

-* htmlattr(string) convert string into a HTML attribute for dynamically constructing HTML attributes.
+* safeattr(string) convert string into a HTML attribute for dynamically constructing HTML attributes.
+* safehtml(sring) convert string to HTML that is not escaped by the default html/template escaping.
+* safejs(string) convert string to javascript that is not escaped.
+* safecss(string) convert string to css that is not escaped.
+* safeurl(string) convert string to an url that is not escaped.
 * md2html(string) convert string in markdown syntax into HTML using the blackfriday markdown parser.
-* safehtml(sring) convert string to HTML that is not escaped by the default html/template escaping.